wjudho/google-data-analytics-capstone-project/datajournal.md

 #### 5. What Makes Data Analyst Interesting
 ##### Capstone Case Study
-> I wonder how many college degree combine to teach a person to be an Analyst.
-Various subject from Excel, SQL, Tableau, R Programming, Maths and Statistics it doesn't even stop there when scientist decide to use robot, machine learning and artificial intelligence.
+> <strong>I wonder how many college degree combine to teach a person to be an Analyst.
+Various subject from Excel, SQL, Tableau, R Programming, Maths and Statistics.
+Even Further the scientist decide to use robot, machine learning and artificial intelligence</strong>.
 I believe that climate change is real, even president joe biden predict Jakarta will sink under water from voi.com [[link]](https://voi.id/en/bernas/72396/joe-biden-predicts-jakarta-sinking-in-10-years-can-mangroves-be-prevented)<strong>.
-Just as i mention previously, that Data will help us realize problem even before people realize there is problem</strong>.The question remains, how much problem that we don't realize exist, and what happens in a country who has no man power as a Scientist whose job monitor Data frequently in an era where climate change is inevitable<br>
+Just as i mention previously, that Data will help us realize problem even before people realize there is problem</strong>.The question remains, how much problem that we don't realize exist, and what happens in a country who has no man power as a Scientist whose job monitor Data frequently in an era where climate change is inevitable. <strong>This what makes data interesting, it's not for everybody, but it's needed in every aspect of live</strong>.<br>

+#### 6. What Requirement Does Data Analysis Need to Have
+##### Capstone Case Study
+> a basic elementary math and high school statistics.
+A technical skill in excel, SQL, tableau, and r programming which will help in cleaning data, automation process millions of data, statistics analysis and reporting.<br>